lando/blog/src/posts/2022-01-28-using-lando-on-github-codespaces.md

 #### Notes on Port Forwarding

-You may notice that Lando's traeffic proxy has been disabled, IE that the "nice URLs" Lando generates when run locally (ex: myproject.lndo.site) aren't produced.
+You may notice that Lando's Traefik proxy has been disabled, IE that the "nice URLs" Lando generates when run locally (ex: myproject.lndo.site) aren't produced.
 Codespaces [has issues forwarding non-localhost ports](https://github.com/github/feedback/discussions/9420) and the benefit of Lando's proxy is somewhat negated by Codespace's forwarding feature, so we've decided that it's simpler to disable it.

-We've also configured the default .lando.yml to disable the appserver's SSL.
+We've also configured the default `.lando.yml` to disable the appserver's SSL.
 This is primarily for ease-of-use.
 Codespaces doesn't automatically recognize Lando's SSL ports as HTTPS, so to use them a user would need to configure them as "HTTPS" in the Ports tab on Codespaces manually.

-Since GitHub encrypts traffic at its edge you can still enjoy an SSL connection, but if you have a use-case that demands SSL (say containers communicating with each other via SSL) or have security concerns, you'll want to remove these lines from the Landofile and may need to do additional Codespaces configuration:
+Since GitHub encrypts traffic at its edge you can still enjoy an SSL connection, but if you have a use case that demands SSL (say containers communicating with each other via SSL) or have security concerns, you'll want to remove these lines from the Landofile and may need to do additional Codespaces configuration:

 ```
   appserver:
     ssl: false
 ```

-## Codespaces Ups-and-Downs
+## Codespaces Criticisms

 Overall, we're very impressed with what GitHub/Microsoft have achieved with Codespaces.
 This feels like a comprehensive effort to create a future of development that is device agnostic, allowing developers to run projects using any infrastructure.
 However, it's clear that these are still early days for Codespaces.
 A few things we're looking forward to seeing improved:

 ### 1. Build Performance
 Currently it's difficult/impossible to pre-install containers on your Codespaces environment.
 This means that, once you build your Codespaces environment, you then have to run `lando start` and Lando will pull all the necessary Docker images, which takes time.
 Having a way to prebuild entire environments would vastly speed up spin-up...and indeed this seems to be a [forthcoming feature](https://docs.github.com/en/codespaces/customizing-your-codespace/prebuilding-codespaces-for-your-project).

-### 2. Inability to designate ports as SSL in devcontainer.json
+### 2. Inability to Designate Ports as SSL in devcontainer.json

 Ports other than `:443` aren't automatically identified as SSL by Codespaces, which means that all of Lando's SSL-powered ports show up with errors if you try to visit them.
 We've disabled SSL in our demo repo config; it would be nice to see Codespaces allow you to designate non `:443` ports as SSL in the future.

 ### 3. Stabilization of Dev Container Features

 The ability to have highly-reusable Lego block-like scripts to construct dev containers on the fly is great, akin to GitHub's extensive Actions ecosystem, but the concept is clearly still a work-in-progress.

+### 4. Lack of a Spin-up Link

+It's weird that on GitHub's own platform, I have to explain to you how to enable Codespaces and find the button to create a new one, whereas competitors (*cough* Gitpod) provide links that start environments in a single click.

+## What Do You Think?

 We're curious to hear about your Codespaces experiences!
 Give [our demo repo a try](https://github.com/lando/drupal-dev-environment) and joing the [Lando Slack](https://launchpass.com/devwithlando) to tell us how it went.